-If, during the course or treatment, it is determined that there is a medical diagnosis of infertility, WINFertility will assist you with transitioning to your JPMorgan Chase U.S. Medical Plan health care company to utilize the infertility benefit.
-The infertility benefit as a separate lifetime maximum and the expenses for treatment under the fertility benefit will not count towards the infertility maximum.
+If, during the course or treatment, it is determined that there is a medical diagnosis of infertility, WINFertility will continue to work with the person but they will begin using the infertility benefit under the JPMC U.S. Medical Plan.
+The infertility benefit has a separate lifetime maximum and the expenses for treatment under the fertility benefit will not count towards the infertility maximum.